Esports and Gaming: What is the Difference?

 Scholastic esports isn’t an extracurricular afterthought; they're becoming a part of the core curriculum.
 Schools across the United States are harnessing the engagement power of esports to teach valuable STEM subjects, offering pathways to college scholarships and even careers within the gaming industry utilizing funds and grants.

 In conclusion, while gaming and esports share a common foundation, they have distinct differences and unique offerings.
 If you're interested in exploring the world of esports education further, get a demo today.
-Our team will guide you through the intricacies and answer any questions you may have.
+Our team will guide you through any questions you may have.

 Sources;